thekidnamedkd/pig-dice/README.md

   * input: "hold" click
   * output: 3

-If either user rolls a 1, that user automatically "holds" the value of 0 to their score column and ends turn.
-  * input: "roll" click yields 1
-  * output: 0 to score column of user

 As turns rotate and users hold dice returns, those number values for each hold add together in the user's score column.
   * input: 3 + 5 + 6